 Your self-life (old man) was terminated through the cross (Rom.
 6:6).
 The cross is also the divine means or instrument for releasing Christ-life in your mortal body (2 Cor.
 4:11, Gal.
 2:20).

-Let us now proceed further in discovering from the Scripture the right cross the believers should bear or take up daily in order to follow the Lord Jesus Christ.
+Let us proceed further in discovering from the Scripture the right cross the believers should bear or take up daily to follow the Lord Jesus Christ.

 Fifth, the cross is an identity: